“AI”? Facebook’s bot city has already been around for a decade

 First customer copy off the press

 They’re out there in the wild now.
 Stewart Sims was our first Autocade Yearbook customer and he’s just posted photos of his copy on Mastodon.
 Thank you, Stewart!
 PS.: Flâneur over at that other site had also posted his copy.
 Thank you!
-You may also like Introducing Autocade in print Autocade is […]
+You may also like Introducing Autocade in print Autocade Year […]

 Read More… from First customer copy off the press